Karan-Palan/musicblocks-v4/modules/code-builder/docs/PRD.md

       - Searchbar design to be implemented:
       ![alt text](./images/image-17.png)
           The idea here is to have a fixed searchbar on the left side of the workspace through which users can search for bricks, group them etc.
+          Note - It is just a one big list and categories on the left are positions on the list.

 ### d. **Drag and Drop**:
    - Ability to drag and drop Bricks from the palette onto the workspace.